astronomer/astro-docs/cloud/stable/06_resources/03_pricing.md

 > **Note:** While **Extra Capacity** is dynamically priced, resources needed for the Scheduler, Webserver, PgBouncer & StatsD will remain fixed costs that are not affected by downtime/uptime.

-## Scheduler Count
+## Scheduler and Worker Count

-Setting the **Scheduler Count** slider affects how many Schedulers run on your Airflow Deployment.
-Unlike other resource settings, the **Scheduler Count** setting is not specified in AUs.
-Instead, the number of AUs used for multiple schedulers is based on the amount of AUs you specify in the **Scheduler Resources** setting.
+Setting the **Scheduler Count** slider determines how many Schedulers run on your Airflow Deployment.
+Similarly, setting the **Worker Count** slider determines how many Workers run on your Airflow Deployment.
+Unlike other resource settings, these settings are not specified in AUs.
+Instead, the number of AUs used for these resources is based on the amount of AUs you specify in their respective **Resources** settings.

-### Scheduler Count pricing
+### Scheduler and Worker Count pricing

 The total price you pay for Scheduler resources can be calculated by multiplying your **Scheduler Count** by your **Scheduler Resources** pricing.
-For instance, if you've provisioned $100 per month in Scheduler resources and have 3 Schedulers, you'll be paying $300 per month total for Scheduler resources.
+For instance, if you provision $100 per month in Scheduler resources and have 3 Schedulers, you're paying $300 per month total for Scheduler resources.

+Similarly, the total price you pay for Worker resources can be calculated by multiplying your **Worker Count** by your **Worker Resources** pricing.
+For instance, if you provision $200 per month in Worker resources and have 2 Workers, you're paying $400 per month total for Worker resources.

 ### Node limits on Astronomer Cloud